kunif/AltCCOInterop/README.md

 Create a device entry and set its properties using the posdm.exe program of POS for.NET.

 - Create a device entry with the ADDDEVICE command of posdm
-  Example usage: posdm ADDDEVICE OposEVRW1 /type:ElectronicValueRW /soname: "OpenPOS ElectronicValueRW"
+  Example usage: posdm ADDDEVICE OposEVRW1 /type:ElectronicValueRW /soname:"OpenPOS ElectronicValueRW"

   - The specified device name ("OposEVRW1" in the example) is stored as the value of "HardwarePath"
-    Please specify a unique name that does not overlap the name of other POS for .NET or OPOS name.
+    Please specify a unique name that does not overlap the name of other POS for.NET or OPOS name.
   - Please append "OpenPOS " to the head of /soname: and specify the device class name enclosed in double quotes.
     For example, "OpenPOS CashDrawer", "OpenPOS POSPrinter", "OpenPOS Scanner" etc.

 - Set the OPOS device name to be used with the ADDPROPERTY command of posdm
   Example usage: posdm ADDPROPERTY OposDeviceName VenderName_ModelName /type:ElectronicValueRW /soname:"OpenPOS ElectronicValueRW" /path:OposEVRW1

   - The property name to be set is "OposDeviceName".
   - Please specify the device name key or logical device name that exists in the OPOS registry for the value to be set ("VenderName_ModelName" in the example).